msnoddy/express-nunjucks-govuk-webapp/README.md

     ```

 - `nunjuckTemplatePaths` - a list of paths that contain nunjuck template files
-- `routes` - a map of URL path route & HTTP method to template/handler class
+- `routes` - a map of URL path route & HTTP method to template/handler class; wires up MVC components, with a route handler acting as a controller
 - `staticRoutes` - a list of paths that contain static assets (javascript, css etc.)

 A default `config.json` is provided in this repository.